AnthonySuper/AnthonySuper.github.io/blog/_drafts/i-kinda-get-why-people-hate-ai.md

 I'm a programmer---AI actually helps me a *lot*.
 But for normal people, their interactions are profoundly more negative, and none of the people behind this technology seem to care.

-And I can't help but wonder... what if the vibes get worse?
+And I can't help but wonder...
+What if the vibes get worse?

 What if I actually lose my job?
 What if I'm begging for change in six months, a new member of the permanent underclass?